anarchy-ai/LLM-VM/README.md

 ### Jobs

 - We're always looking for serious hackers.
 Prove that you can build and creatively solve hard problems and reach out!
-- The easiest way to secure a job/internship with us is to submit pull requests that closes tickets.
+- The easiest way to secure a job/internship with us is to submit pull requests that close tickets.
 - Then you can apply directly here https://forms.gle/bUWDKW3cwZ8n6qsU8

 ### Bounty